LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 ### Step 5.
 Authorize API Calls

-In this step, now that you've chosen your login method, you use the [Login Service API] to log into LiveEngage to get a session token (Bearer) to use for other related API calls.
+In this step, now that you’ve chosen your login method.
+Some of our APIs require authorization before you can use them.
+Every API uses either user login credentials or an API key, or both, which you can find in the overview of the API itself.

-1. Login into LiveEngage as a _user_ with credentials or an _application_ with an API key.
+1. Use the [Login Service API](login-service-api-overview.html) to log into LiveEngage to get a session token (Bearer) to use for other related API calls.
+You can log in as a user with credentials or an application with an API key.

 2. Use this token in your authentication header in the following API calls: